 2. The services of an accredited acoustics engineer are to be sought for design advice and build consultation.
 On completion of the works, the acoustics engineer provides a formal weighted level difference (Dw) certification.

-3. A TSCM certification must be conducted at the end of construction as a contribution to the audio-security rating of the room, consult the Defence Security and Vetting Service (DS&VS) for further advice.
+3. A TSCM certification must be conducted at the end of construction as a contribution to the audio-security rating of the room, consult Defence Security (DS) for further advice.

 Additional Considerations